tamascogustavo/chimera/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Check the [Chimera License](LICENSE).
 Gustavo Tamasco.

+## Special thanks and Please cite them !

+ + Predefined maps generation by Escher

+    King, Z.A., Dräger, A., Ebrahim, A., Sonnenschein, N., Lewis, N.E. and Palsson, B.O., 2015.
+Escher: a web application for building, sharing, and embedding data-rich visualizations of biological pathways.
+PLoS computational biology, 11(8), p.e1004321.

++ Carving process by CarveMe

+    D. Machado et al, "Fast automated reconstruction of genome-scale metabolic models for microbial species and communities", Nucleic Acids Research, gky537, 2018. doi: https://doi.org/10.1093/nar/gky537
++ Model manipulation by Cobrapy

+    Ebrahim, A., Lerman, J.A., Palsson, B.O. and Hyduke, D.R., 2013.
+COBRApy: constraints-based reconstruction and analysis for python.
+BMC systems biology, 7(1), pp.1-6.

++ Generation of Cytoscape compatible maps with PSAMM

+    Steffensen, J.L., Dufault-Thompson, K. and Zhang, Y., 2016.
+PSAMM: a portable system for the analysis of metabolic models.
+PLoS computational bio